-BSDH degree completion opportunities are for licensed dental hygienists who desire a baccalaureate degree and have associate degrees from two-year community colleges accredited by the Commission on Dental Accreditation (CODA) and regional higher education accrediting bodies.
+BSDH degree completion opportunities are for licensed dental hygienists who desire a baccalaureate degree and have associate degrees from two-year community colleges accredited by the Commission on Dental Accreditation and regional higher education accrediting bodies.
 EWU accepts a maximum block transfer of 74 quarter credits from an Associate in Applied Science dental hygiene degree program accredited by the Commission on Dental Accreditation and regional higher education accrediting bodies.
-In addition, to fulfill the EWU requirements for the EWU BS in Dental Hygiene, students must complete the required Dental Hygiene courses (40 semester credits/60 quarter credits) and any other degree requirements, as identified by a program advisor after transcript evaluation.
-All courses are taught fully online via Canvas, an online learning management system that allows students to submit assignments, contact the course instructor, collaborate with fellow students, participate in discussions, and even videoconference from virtually anywhere.
+In addition, to fulfill the EWU requirements for the EWU BS in Dental Hygiene students must complete the required Dental Hygiene courses including Cornerstone and Capstone (40 semester credits/60 quarter credits) and any other degree requirements, as identified by a program advisor after transcript evaluation.
+Transcripts and inquiries should be directed to Professor Ann O’Kelley Wetmore, director of the BSDH degree completion program at Eastern Washington University.

 |DNHY 485S||ORAL HEALTH PROMOTION||3|

 |DNHY 487S||PRINCIPLES AND POLICIES OF ORAL HEALTHCARE MANAGEMENT||3|

 |DNHY 488S||RELATIONSHIP, ETHICS AND COMMUNICATION IN HEALTHCARE||3|

 |DNHY 489S||PRINCIPLES OF DENTAL PUBLIC HEALTH||3|